pygame/pygame/docs/reST/ref/time.rst

    Creates a new Clock object that can be used to track an amount of time.
 The clock also provides several functions to help control a game's framerate.

+   .. versionchanged:: 2.1.3  This class is also available through the ``pygame.Clock``
+      alias.

    .. method:: tick

       | :sl:`update the clock`